Author Archives: Lewitwer

 This is an issue of technique, so it may take some practice if you’re used to doing the following:

 • Nodding your head when you climb.
 Look where you’re going!
-You don’t want to crunch your neck looking straight up at the ceiling, but your chest should be slightly lifted (boobies to the sky!), and your gaze directed up.
+You don’t want to crunch your neck looking straight up at the ceiling, but your gaze should be directed up (try aiming for just beyond your hands).
 If you’re nodding like a bobble head doll as you climb, remember – your feet don’t need you to watch them in order to climb.

 • Dropping your head in splits.
 This is PRIME looking down time!
 What are you looking at?
 Lift your gaze to the horizon!
 This lengthens the neck, and we don’t just get a view of the top of your head.